GiuseppeJoeT/HTML5_Advertising_Banner_JS_GreenSock/README.md

 # HTML5_Advertising_Banner_JS_GreenSock

-A complete HTML5 animated banner Advertising
+This project combines the GreenSock Animation Platform (GSAP) with HTML, CSS, and a sprite sheet graphic, to create a complete animated banner ad.